twbs/ratchet/README.md

 ## Support

-Ratchet was developed to support iOS 7+ for iPhone.
 Questions or discussions about Ratchet should happen in the [Google group](https://groups.google.com/forum/#!forum/goratchet) or hit us up on Twitter [@GoRatchet](https://twitter.com/goratchet).

 ## Reporting bugs & contributing